Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_request_transformer.md

 - `embedding_input_type` (String) The purpose of the input text to calculate embedding vectors.
 Default: "classification"; must be one of ["classification", "clustering", "image", "search_document", "search_query"]
 - `wait_for_model` (Boolean) Wait for the model if it is not ready

+<a id="nestedatt--config--llm--model--options--dashscope"></a>
+### Nested Schema for `config.llm.model.options.dashscope`

+Optional:

+- `international` (Boolean) Two Dashscope endpoints are available, and the international endpoint will be used when this is set to `true`.
+It is recommended to set this to `true` when using international version of dashscope.
+Default: true

 <a id="nestedatt--config--llm--model--options--gemini"></a>